-Clients trust Brian to manage litigation and other disputes in the court room and at the negotiating table, with an emphasis on balancing dispute resolution with business objectives.
-Brian litigates fiduciary and contract-breach actions, pursues payments from commercial payers, and responds to subpoenas and government investigations.
-He has navigated litigation involving claims by association members, high-stake contract disputes, complex federal and state regulatory schemes, reimbursement from commercial payers, class actions, and international arbitrations.
-Brian has extensive experience coordinating clients’ strategies in response to subpoenas, investigations, and civil actions stemming from antitrust allegations, contracts, and corporate law.
+Clients and their in-house counsel trust Brian to manage litigation and other disputes in the court room and at the negotiating table, with an emphasis on balancing dispute resolution with business objectives.
+Brian litigates antitrust, fiduciary breach, and contract actions, and pursues payments for health care providers from commercial payers.
+He has navigated litigation involving claims by association members, high-stakes contract disputes, complex federal and state regulatory schemes, reimbursement from commercial payers, class actions, and international arbitrations.
+Brian has extensive experience coordinating clients’ strategies in response to subpoenas, investigations, and civil actions stemming from antitrust allegations, contracts, and nonprofit laws.

-Clients look to Brian to manage day-to-day and emergent challenges, whether responding to environmental challenges like a pandemic, dealing with threatened litigation, addressing good-governance practices for directors, or managing a leadership change.
+Clients look to Brian to manage day-to-day and emergent challenges, whether responding to environmental challenges like a pandemic, dealing with threatened litigation, addressing good-governance practices for governing boards, or navigating a leadership change.

 Trade Associations, MLSs, and Technology Firms

-- Serves as outside general counsel to trade associations, foundations, multiple-listing services (MLS), and technology firms, counseling them on antitrust compliance, governance, membership, contracts, trademark strategy, employment matters, and risk management.
+- Serves as outside general counsel to trade associations, foundations, multiple listing services (MLSs), and technology firms, counseling them on antitrust compliance, governance, membership, contracts, trademark strategy, employment matters, and risk management.

-- Manages vendor and partnership relationships by crafting and negotiating custom contracts that protect business interests.
+- Advises on vendor and partnership relationships by crafting and negotiating custom contracts that protect business interests.

-- Partners with leadership and staff to develop practical solutions to address risks in advance.
+- Partners with leadership, in-house counsel, and staff to develop practical solutions to address risks in advance.

 - Leverages experience to manage workflows that align with clients’ service and budget needs.

-- Advises manufacturers, technology and service firms, and trade associations on collaborative conduct and pricing strategy.
+- Advises trade associations, manufacturers, and technology and service firms on collaborative conduct and pricing strategy.